- Overview

 COMPOSE_FILE=quickstart/compose.yaml:scratchnet.yaml make start

 If your team is interested in setting up a ScratchNet environment, be sure to implement a regular, and preferably automated, backup strategy if you want to reuse or analyze generated data.
 Verify that access control is properly in place.
 We also suggest establishing a reliable way to monitor resource consumption, especially for extended runs.
-Your team may want to take advantage of resource management tools available through CN’s Observability tools (Learn more in the Project Structure Guide), or you may choose to incorporate your own lightweight tools.
+Your team may want to take advantage of resource management tools available through CN’s Observability tools.

 For example, a monitoring script in crontab can offer basic alerting.